-Select your ideal accommodation here; choose this very popular area of Wales with luxury accommodation; check out our South Wales Bargain Breaks and last minute deals and enjoy a weekend, mid-week or holiday break with fine restaurants, bars, country Inns and nearby activities and attractions to keep whole families entertained.
+Select your ideal holiday accommodation in South Wales here; choose this very popular area of Wales with luxury accommodation; check out our bargain breaks, late availability and enjoy a weekend, mid-week or short break, we have some very fine South Wales places to stay with fine restaurants, bars, country Inns and nearby activities and attractions to keep whole families entertained.
 Picturesque luxury accommodation is available from Newport in the South Wales Valleys down to the coastal resorts of Swansea Bay and the Gower Peninsula and Cardiff.

 Best known as the industrial heartlands of Wales, the South Wales Valleys aren’t perhaps the most obvious choice for a holiday in Wales.
 Yet appearances can be deceptive and this region has plenty to offer holidaymakers, from historical places of interest to thrills, spills and adventures for the outdoor enthusiast.
 The old mines, steel plants and ironworks may no longer be operating, but this part of Wales still has a vibrant energy and a zest for life that is evident to all who visit.